mrunalpawshekar/ThinkBridge_intern/README.md

-###ThinkBridge_intern
+## ThinkBridge_intern#

-#this is a python program which returns the output in words for the input currency value
+This is a python program which returns the output in words for the input currency value

-#Prerequisite
+# Prerequisite
 Make sure that you have Python3 installed on your machine.